Introduction to Machine Learning: Evaluating the error

 To define an $n$-fold cross-validation estimator of the error, one assumes that the training set $T$ is partitioned into $n$ subsets of equal sizes (up to one element if $N$ is not a multiple of $n$), $T_1$, \ldots, $T_n$, so that $T_i$ and $T_j$ are non-intersecting if $i\neq j$, and $T = \bigcup_{i=1}^n T_i$.
 For each $i$, let $T^{(i)} = T\setminus T_i$, which provides the training data with the elements of $T_i$ removed.
 Then, the $n$-fold cross-validation error is defined by

 Assuming, to simplify, that $N$ is a multiple of $n$, the expectation of the cross-validation error is $E( R (\hat f_{\mT_{N'}}))$, where the average is made over training sets $\mT_{N'}$ of size $N' = N-N/n$.
-Note that the cross-validation error is an estimate of the average error of the algorithm over random training sets, not necessarily that of the current estimator $\hf_T$.
+Note that the cross-validation error is an estimate of the average error of the algorithm over random training sets (of fixed size, $N'$), not necessarily that of the current estimator $\hf_T$.
 It returns an evaluation of the algorithm $A: T\mapsto \hf_T$.
 When needed, one can emphasize this and write $\bar R_{\mathrm{CV}, T}(A)$.
+Since $N' \leq N$ and accuracy generally improves with the size of the training set, cross-validation typically over-estimates (on average) the error for the number of available training samples.

 The limit case when $n=N$ is called leave-one-out (LOO) cross validation.
 In this case $\CE_{\mathrm{CV}} $ is an almost unbiased estimator of $E( R (\hf_{\boldsymbol T}))$, but, because it is an average of functions of the training set that are quite similar (and that will therefore be positively correlated), its variance (as a function of $T$) may be quite large.
 Conversely, smaller values of $n$ will have smaller variances, but larger biases.
 In practice, it is difficult to assess which choice of $n$ is optimal, although 5- or 10-fold cross-validation is quite popular.
 LOO cross-validation is also often used, especially when $N$ is small.